 - Continue to work with International Consortia to understand the genetic and epigenetic underpinnings of complex phenotypes.

-- Integrate the Parent (Generation 1) and offspring (Generation 2) genotype data.
+- Integrate the Generation 1 and Generation 2 genotype data.

 Brief list of potential student/early career researcher projects

 Please contact the Genetics SIG Leaders if you are interested in a research project incorporating genetic or epigenetic data and they will coordinate whom to contact within the group.